tmitzka/thomasmitzka-hugo/content/blog/website-pycon-austria/index.en.md

 Given Python as the theme of the conference, I chose [**Pelican**](https://getpelican.com/), a Python-based static site generator.
 The editorial team now edits pages directly as **Markdown files**, without any login or backend.

-In consultation with the organizers, I also redesigned the website structure:
+I also redesigned the website structure:
 The main domain [**pycon.at**](https://pycon.at) serves as a central landing page, while the annual conference websites are hosted on subdomains.
 This setup simplifies archiving and allows each year to have an independent design.

 For 2025 and 2026, I used the [pelican-bootstrap3](https://github.com/getpelican/pelican-themes/tree/master/pelican-bootstrap3) theme and customized it with CSS.
 Instead of the default font, the site uses *Source Sans*, a highly readable open-source font.